-In this ongoing study six patients have been treated in the first dose escalation level.
-The proof-of-concept stage, where fadraciclib will be administered both as a single agent as well as in combination, includes 7 histologically defined cohorts which will include patients with acute myeloid leukemia (AML) or myelodysplastic syndromes (MDS) who have an inadequate response or have progressed on venetoclax combinations with hypomethylating agent (HMA) or low dose Ara C; relapsed/refractory AML or MDS patients.
-The trial will also include patients with CLL who have progressed after at least two lines of therapy including a BTK inhibitor and/or venetoclax.
+Based on good tolerability in the 065-101 study and following FDA clearance of a protocol amendment we have has accelerated dose progression by omitting dose levels two and three and enrolling patients at dose level four.
+The proof-of-concept stage, where fadraciclib will be administered both as a single agent and in combination, includes seven histologically defined cohorts which will include patients with acute myeloid leukemia (or AML) or myelodysplastic syndromes (or MDS) who have an inadequate response or have progressed on venetoclax combinations with hypomethylating agent (or HMA) or low dose Ara C. The trial will also include patients with chronic lymphocytic leukemia or CLL who have progressed after at least two lines of therapy including a BTK inhibitor and/or venetoclax.